website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 FrontPage DHTML--This meets with mixed results.
 It is best to use DHTML or JavaScript that has been tested and proven to be cross-browser compatible.

 FrontPage hover buttons are graphics "powered" by Java (totally different than JavaScript).
 Being Java, they require large amounts of available RAM on a site visitor's computer in order to load, and they are slow loading.
 They sometimes load well and sometimes do not load at all, leaving a solid colored rectangle in their place.
 Search engines cannot follow their links, some firewalls block them, and browser translators for the visually challenged cannot read them.
-They have even been known to crash browsers, both IE and Netscape.
+They have even been known to crash browsers.

 Are there compatibility issues associated with Dreamweaver?

 Yes.
 Read the above issues to get a general idea of what to avoid inserting manually into Dreamweaver.
-Dreamweaver's tempter to noncross-browser compatibility is layers.
+Dreamweaver's tempter to non cross-browser compatibility is layers.
 Layers can be used but they need to be converted to tables.
-At this time, the only cross-browser compatible method of controlling website positioning is by using tables.

 Other HTML Issues